shallzp/arXiv-Semantic-Search-Engine/README.md

 ## Overview
-This project builds a search engine for scientific research papers that compares traditional keyword search with modern semantic search techniques.
+This project builds a search engine for scientific research papers that compares traditional keyword-based search with modern semantic search techniques.
 The system enables users to enter natural language queries and retrieve the most relevant papers from a large corpus using two distinct approaches:
-- **Keyword Search:** Uses TF-IDF vectorization and cosine similarity to find papers matching query keywords exactly.
+- **Keyword Search:** Uses TF-IDF vectorization paired with cosine similarity to find papers that match keywords in user queries exactly within abstracts and titles.
-- **Semantic Search:** Uses Sentence-BERT embeddings to find conceptually similar papers based on the meaning of abstracts.
+- **Semantic Search:** Uses Sentence-BERT embeddings to interpret the conceptual similarity between user queries and paper content, enabling retrieval based on the meaning of abstracts, titles, and optionally authors.

 ## Dataset